Embird Embroidery Software

 Mirroring of source sector across its side.

-Program mirrors the plant from source sector to achieve reflectional symmetry of source sector and its neighbour.
-Then copies of both of these sectors are rotated to fill the rest of the sectors.
-Please notice that contours of the parent objects are taken into account only when growing the source sector fill and they are ignored in all other sectors.
+The program mirrors the plant from the source sector to achieve reflectional symmetry of the source sector and its neighbor.
+Then, copies of both of these sectors are revolved to fill the rest of the sectors.
+Please notice that the contours of the parent objects are taken into account only when growing the source sector fill and are ignored in all other sectors.

 Mesh - Curly Plant - Rotational symmetry applied